uni-crot/ADS/README.md

-Homework for the course "Algorithms and data structures" Fall 2024
+## Homeworks for the course "Algorithms and data structures"

+This repository contains homework assignments for the "Algorithms and Data Structures" course offered in Fall 2024.